Purdue-ISL/HARP/README.md

 ### Data Format:
 - **Traffic matrices**: Numpy array of shape (num_pairs, 1)
 - **Pairs**: Numpy array of shape (num_pairs, 2)
 - Note: the kth demand in the traffic matrix must correspond to the kth pair in the set of pairs file.
-This relation must be preserved for all snapshots.
-We suggest sorting the hash map (pairs/keys and values/demands) before separating.
+This relation must be preserved for all snapshots. **We suggest sorting the hash map (pairs/keys and values/demands) before separating**.
 - **Paths**: By default, HARP computes K shortest paths and automatically puts them in the correct folders and format.
    - If you wish to use your paths:
      - create a Python dictionary where the keys are the pairs and the values are a list of $K$ lists, where the inner lists are a sequence of edges.